aztec-developers/azdev-static/README.md

 Currently a static site just containing general information about the club, meetings, and a host of frequently asked questions.

-Updating this repo's master branch will update the /demo route
+The master branch is now protected so you have to create a pull request and get it approved because it will automatically get pushed live.